GET INVOLVED

 The ideal candidates will also:

-• Knowledge and familiarity using online video tools as a means to provide counselling services where required.
+• Knowledge and familiarity using online video tools as a means to provide counselling services

 Garda Vetting is required of all staff and volunteers joining Sphere 17 RYS.
 For more information on the Garda Vetting process contact Mick on 01 8674348